khetansarvesh/Tabular-Cross-Sectional-Modelling/modelling/univariate_binary_classification.md

     - Here also you will find overfitting and you can use the same old techniques discussed earlier to handle overfitting.
   - Domain Expert Classification
   - Kernel Classification
-    - Prefer not to use kernel classification because the computation time complexity increases exponentially without much change in model performance.